 Medications: Topical steroids (e.g. hydrocortisone) or antibiotics (e.g. amoxicillin) may be available over-the-counter or prescribed by a doctor to alleviate itching or treat infections.

 Phototherapy: Dermatologists can use ultraviolet (UV) rays to help conditions like psoriasis and seborrheic dermatitis.

 Seek Medical Assistance

-Millions of people of all ages have hearing loss, which is more common than you might think.
-While some types of hearing loss can be treated, others are permanent.
-Hearing aids can be a great way to hear better and improve your quality of life if your hearing loss is untreatable.
-At MDHearing, we offer a high-quality selection of FDA-registered hearing aids.
+Don't hesitate to address hearing concerns, as hearing loss is more common than you might think.
+Hearing aids can be a great way to hear better and improve your quality of life.
+Explore our selection of high-quality FDA-registered hearing aids at MDHearing.
 Our medical-grade devices are shipped for free right to your doorstep and come with a 45-day risk-free trial.